 - Have raised concerns with the employer first (unless they reasonably believe that they would be victimised)

-When treating patients the practice follows the National Institute for Health and Clinical Excellence (NICE) interventional guidance.
+When treating patients, the practice follows the National Institute for Health and Clinical Excellence (NICE) interventional guidance.
 Patient recall periods are documented and individually designed.

 There are processes for referral of patients to other providers if it is in the best interests of the patients.
 All practitioners fully explain the reasons for and implications of a referral.
 A referral is made when the practitioner is unable to undertake treatment.
-Practitioners only carry out treatment if they have been trained and are competent to do it.
+Practitioners only carry out the treatment if they have been trained and are competent to do it.

-Requests for treatment are always clear and the referral colleague is provided with all of the appropriate information.
+Requests for treatment are always clear, and the referral colleague is provided with all of the appropriate information.

 If a practitioner is asked to provide treatment or clinical advice, the treating practitioner will ensure that they are clear about what they are being asked to do.
 GDC guidelines on referral are followed.

-Staff are trained in its use and the implementation of the policy is monitored.
+Staff are trained in its use, and the implementation of the policy is monitored.
 There are processes in place to accept patients from referring practitioners.